Vision Forum (art organisation): Workshops and public presentations

-The Development of Nodes
+Development of Nodes

-In 2009–10, Vision Forum focused on four major projects or “nodes”.
+In 2009–10, Vision Forum focused on four major projects or "nodes".
 They were each made up of a number of artists and curators who, like the Vision Forum workshops in 2008-09 met regularly.
 The nodes were held together by all doing research on time and temporality in different ways.
-“If you don’t want God, you’d better have a multiverse” was curated and developed by 1:1 Projects in Rome.
+"If you don’t want God, you’d better have a multiverse" was curated and developed by 1:1 Projects in Rome.
 The project was focused on workshops in Rome, Skopje and Paris.
-At the last meeting, the participants reformulated themselves into “OuUnPo” (Workshop for Alternative Universes), inspired by French literary group Oulipo.
+At the last meeting, the participants reformulated themselves into "OuUnPo" (Workshop for Alternative Universes), inspired by French literary group Oulipo.
 The participants organised a public event at MACRO in Rome and at Tate Britain in London in spring 2010 under the new name.
 Ouunpo has since then carried out events in Porto, Athens, Belgrade, Amsterdam-Nijmegen, Stockholm-Norrköping in collaboration with art and science institutions like Deste Foundation and Max Planck Institute.
-Australian artist duo A Constructed World started “Speech and What Archive?” which continued its activities in 2010–13.
+Australian artist duo A Constructed World started "Speech and What Archive?" which continued its activities in 2010–13.
 The node focused on alternative forms of communication and organised events in Paris, Nice, San Francisco and Melbourne working with art institutions like Villa Arson and CCA.
-Curator Claire Louise Staunton carried out research which later lead to the creation of the temporary gallery “Inheritance Shenzhen” in the Chinese region of Guangdong.
+Curator Claire Louise Staunton carried out research which later lead to the creation of the temporary gallery "Inheritance Shenzhen" in the Chinese region of Guangdong.
 This project was developed in Milton Keynes in 2011 with a large exhibition, seminar and publication.
 They then travelled to Chandigar and as an outcome of this research the node presented an exhibition about British architect Jane Drew and the artistic work that flourished around her at the Institute of Contemporary Art in London in 2014.

 The Invisible Generation

-The fourth major project realized in 2009-10 was The Invisible Generation.
+The fourth major project realized in 2009–2010 was The Invisible Generation.
 It was conceived by artist Per Hüttner and Curator Daniele Balit and created new meeting places between art and its audiences.
 A great number of projects were realized in Melbourne, Shenzhen, Beijing and Kyiv in 2009–2010.
 For each city the program and artist list was totally new.
 No, project was ever repeated twice.
 The project always allowed the audience to meet art in new and unexpected situations and played with or confused the audiences’ expectations about what art is, where it normally appears and what shape it should take.
 In the introduction to the project in the catalogue Gerrie van Noord writes: